 MA1-25767 detects Carboxypeptidase B2 from human samples.

 Carboxypeptidases are enzymes that hydrolyze C-terminal peptide bonds.
 The carboxypeptidase family includes metallo-, serine, and cysteine carboxypeptidases.
 According to their substrate specificity, these enzymes are referred to as carboxypeptidase A (cleaving aliphatic residues) or carboxypeptidase B (cleaving basic amino residues).
-The protein encoded by this gene is activated by trypsin and acts on carboxypeptidase B substrates.
+CPB2 is activated by trypsin and acts on carboxypeptidase B substrates.
 After thrombin activation, the mature protein downregulates fibrinolysis.
-Polymorphisms have been described for this gene and its promoter region.
-Available sequence data analyses indicate splice variants that encode different isoforms.
+Polymorphisms have been described for its gene and its promoter region.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.